A Bayesian approach to functional regression: theory and computation: Experimental results

 We consider a set of functional regressors common to linear and logistic regression problems.
 They are four zero-mean Gaussian processes (GPs), each with a different covariance function.
 In particular, we consider a Brownian motion, a fractional Brownian motion, an Ornstein-Uhlenbeck process, and a GP with a squared exponential kernel.

-\paragraph*{Linear regression data sets.} We employ two different types of simulated data sets, all with a common value of \(\alpha_0=5\) and \(\sigma^2=0.5\): \begin{itemize} \item A finite-dimensional RKHS response with three components for each of the four GP regressors mentioned above: \(Y=5 -5X(0.1) + 5X(0.6) + 10X(0.8) + \epsilon\). \item A ``component-less'' response generated by an \(L^2\)-model with a smooth underlying coefficient function, namely \(\beta(t)=\log(1+4t)\), again for the same four GPs. \end{itemize} As for the real data sets, we use the Tecator data set \citep{borggaard1992optimal} to predict fat content based on near-infrared absorbance curves of 193 meat samples, as well as what we call the Moisture \citep{kalivas1997two} and Sugar \citep{bro1999exploratory} data sets.
+\paragraph*{Linear regression data sets.} We employ two different types of simulated data sets, all with a common value of \(\alpha=5\) for the intercept and \(\sigma^2=0.5\) for the error variance: \begin{itemize} \item A finite-dimensional RKHS response with three components for each of the four GP regressors mentioned above: \(Y=5 -5X(0.1) + 5X(0.6) + 10X(0.8) + \epsilon\). \item A ``component-less'' response generated by an \(L^2\)-model with a smooth underlying coefficient function, namely \(\beta(t)=\log(1+4t)\), again for the same four GPs. \end{itemize} As for the real data sets, we use the Tecator data set \citep{borggaard1992optimal} to predict fat content based on near-infrared absorbance curves of 193 meat samples, as well as what we call the Moisture \citep{kalivas1997two} and Sugar \citep{bro1999exploratory} data sets.
 The first consists of near-infrared spectra of 100 wheat samples and the objective is to predict the samples' moisture content, whereas the second contains 268 samples of sugar fluorescence data in order to predict ash content.
 The regressors of the three data sets are measured on a grid of 100, 101 and 115 equispaced points on \([0, 1]\), respectively.

-\paragraph*{Logistic regression data sets.} Again we consider two different types of simulated data sets, with a common value of \(\alpha_0=-0.5\): \begin{itemize} \item Four logistic finite-dimensional RKHS responses with the same functional parameter as in the linear regression case (one for each GP).
+\paragraph*{Logistic regression data sets.} Again we consider two different types of simulated data sets, with a common value of \(\alpha=-0.5\) for the intercept: \begin{itemize} \item Four logistic finite-dimensional RKHS responses with the same functional parameter as in the linear regression case (one for each GP).
 Specifically,